itpp-labs/misc-addons/ir_config_parameter_multi_company/doc/index.rst

   * **param2** = *value2* (default value)
   * **param3** = *value3* (default value)

-* Then for companyA we have
+* Then for companyB we have

   * **param1** = *value1* (via default value)
   * **param2** = *value22* (value for companyB)